-- Manual Therapy in addition to an exercise program may be used to improve pain and function in patients with knee osteoarthritis.
-Strength of Recommendation: Limited (downgrade) Massage may be used in addition to usual care to improve pain and function in patients with knee osteoarthritis.

-- Knee osteodim the Source and a section to dools date of an inprove pain and rundown in padelits with Knee osteodim the Source mendation: Limited (downgrade) FDA-approved laser treatment may be used to improve pain and function in patients with knee deteoarthritis Strength of Recommendation: Limited (downgrade) Accupructure may improve pain and function in patients with knee seteed the setemation of the set of the setemation of the setemation of the set of the setemation of the setemation of the set of - Strength of Recommendation: Limited (downgrade)
+- Manual Therapy in addition to an exercise program may be used to improve pain and function in patients with knee osteoarthritis. - Strength of Recommendation: Limited (downgrade) - Massage may be used in addition to usual care to improve pain and function in patients with knee osteoarthritis. - Strength of Recommendation: Limited (downgrade) - FDA-approved laser treatment may be used to improve pain and function in patients with knee osteoarthritis. - Strength of Recommendation: Limited (downgrade) - Acupuncture may improve pain and function in patients with knee osteoarthritis. - Strength of Recommendation: Limited (downgrade) - Transcutaneous Electrical Nerve Stimulation: Modalities that may be used to improve pain and/or function in patients with knee osteoarthritis include: - a.
+Transcutaneous Electrical Nerve Stimulation (pain) - Strength of Recommendation: Limited (downgrade) - Percutaneous Electrical Nerve Stimulation/Pulsed Electromagnetic Field Therapy: Modalities that may be used to improve pain and/or function in patients with knee osteoarthritis include: - a.
+Percutaneous Electrical Nerve Stimulation (pain and function) - b.
+Pulsed Electromagnetic Field Therapy (pain) - Strength of Recommendation: Limited (downgrade) - Extracorporeal Shockwave Therapy may be used to improve pain and function for treatment of osteoarthritis of the knee. - Strength of Recommendation: Limited (downgrade)